ietf/Moderators/sop.md

 A report made by a member of the SAA team should include a suggested action in response, including specific text for email(s) to the original poster and/or the list, as appropriate.
 The SAA team uses a standard set of [email templates].
 Proposed emails to either individuals or to the list must be vetted and approved by at least one other SAA team member before being sent.

-## Escalation ladder
+## Escalation ladder for handling inappropriate list postings

-The SAA team uses the escalation ladder below.
+The SAA team uses the escalation ladder below for handling inappropriate list postings.
 At each step, the SAA team describes to the individual poster what the next step in the ladder is.

 ### Level 0: Friendly suggestion